-- When a child begins biting behaviors, the caregiver will track behaviors immediately that lead to biting incidents and help the child avoid such situations. - The name of a child who bites will not be released to other parents, as it serves no useful purpose. - Parents of a child who was bit will receive an incident/accident report and the parents of the child who did the biting will be notified and a Behavior Tracking Tool (BTT) will be filled out as part of the Behavior Support Process.
+- When a child begins biting behaviors, the caregiver will track behaviors immediately that lead to biting incidents and help the child avoid such situations. - The name of a child who bites will not be released to other parents, as it serves no useful purpose. - Parents of a child who was bitten will receive an incident/accident report and the parents of the child who did the biting will be notified.
+A Behavior Tracking Tool (BTT) may be filled out as part of the Behavior Support Process to identify trends and patterns.
 In most instances, the biting will continue for a period of time and gradually lessen.
-Every effort will be made to help the biting child achieve socially acceptable behavior. - If a child bites and breaks the skin or causes bruising, there will be a mandatory pick up with a conference required to return to care. - If a pattern of biting persists (multiple times in a day/week) and depending on severity, even without breaking the skin, a conference will be required to develop a strategic plan to redirect these behaviors.
+Every effort will be made to help the biting child achieve socially acceptable behavior. - If a child bites and breaks the skin, there will be a mandatory pick up with a conference required to return to care.
+If a child bites and causes a bruise, a mandatory pick-up call may be made at management's discretion based on the age of the child, or the intensity, frequency and duration of the child's behavior and with a conference required to return to care. - If a pattern of biting persists (multiple times in a day/week) and depending on severity, even without breaking the skin, a conference will be required to develop a strategic plan to redirect these behaviors.
 The child may be sent home at the discretion of management, and/or disenrolled from the program based on the frequency/intensity of the behavior, developmental expectations of the child, and the history of the behavior. - In severe cases, it may be necessary to remove the biting child from the CDC for a period of time which is referred to as a safety pause.
 This could be a couple of days up to a week. - Every effort will be made to assist the parents in finding a satisfactory childcare setting if disenrollment becomes necessary. - PUNISHMENT DOES NOT WORK TO CHANGE THE CHILD'S BEHAVIOR.
 BITING BACK IS PROHIBITED AND MAY CONFUSE THE CHILD OF WHAT IS ACCEPTABLE SOCIAL BEHAVIOR.